How to Learn German: 6 Easy Ways to Learn German Fast

 StoryLearning: German Uncovered

 German Uncovered ties its course together with a story.
 In each unit, you listen to a chapter of the story and then complete audio and video lessons that cover vocabulary, grammar, and pronunciation that you heard in the chapter.
-There are also detailed lesson notes and practices to reinforce what you learned.
+There are also detailed lesson notes and practice to reinforce what you learned.
 You can try German Uncovered for free for 7 days.

 Wunderbla